0cjs/pytest-impl-ns-pkg/README.md

 =======================================

 This repo is intended to demonstrate an issue with Pytest when using implicit namespace packages.
-See [How do I Pytest a project using PEP 420 namespace packages?][so-50174130] on Stack Overflow for the question that inspired this.
+See [How do I Pytest a project using PEP 420 namespace packages?][so-50174130] on Stack Overflow for the question that inspired this and `test_modulename()` in `project/util/thing_testme.py` for more details on why the test fails.

 Requirements